shuidi-fed/vapperjs.org/docs/entry.md

 The simplest entry file should contain the following:

 - 1. The `Vapper` application requires you to use [vue-router](https://router.vuejs.org/).
-- 2. Use the `export default` statement to export a factory function that return value is an object, and this object should contain at least the application instance (`app`) and the route instance (`router`).
+- 2. Use the `export default` statement to export a factory function that return value is an object, and this object should contain at least the root component(`app`) and the route instance (`router`).

 For example: